speedment/speedment-doc/pages/datastore.md

       }
 ```

-With this class and an EntityStore `store` an aggregation can be expressed as follows.
+Then we start out by aggregating on both rating and release year followed by an
+aggregation of those values on release year only.

 ```java
       Stream<Float3> stream = Aggregator.builder(store, Float3::new)